Quick start

 Retrieving the data

-After the measurement or during measurement, you can download the recorded data from the device.
+After or during measurement, you can download the recorded data from the device.
 This must be done through the web interface by navigating to the projects page.
 A project can be downloaded by clicking on the project name and then using the download button.
 When downloading a project, it will be compressed to a .zip file before sending it to the user.
 A progress bar shows the progress of the compression.
 Once this is finished, a pop-up will appear with the project file.
 You can now save the data to your PC or other devices.
-When a phone or tablet is used, the user should remember that all data needs to be transferred to a (Windows) computer where the data can be analyzed using GAMMAN or other software.

 Turning the device off